7 Scaling Across Hardware

 There are several ways to distribute inference across multiple devices.
 Each strategy partitions a different dimension of the problem:

-- Pipeline parallelism (PP): assign different layers to different devices
+- Pipeline parallelism (PP): assigns different layers to different devices.

-- Expert parallelism (EP): assign different MoE experts to different devices
+- Expert parallelism (EP): assigns different MoE experts to different devices.

-In practice, production systems combine multiple strategies.
+In practice, modern frameworks support, and production systems combine, multiple parallelism strategies.
 A common pattern is TP within a node (where NVLink provides the bandwidth for frequent all-reduce operations) and PP across nodes (where only point-to-point activations need to cross the network).

 Data Parallelism

-Data parallelism is the simplest approach: place a complete copy of the model on each GPU and route different requests to different replicas.
-There’s no communication between replicas during inference – each replica processes its requests independently.
+Simple Data parallelism is the easiest approach: place a complete copy of the model on each GPU and route different requests to different replicas.
+There’s no communication between replicas during inference.
+Since there are no data dependencies between different requests, each replica processes its requests independently.

-DP scales throughput linearly with the number of replicas.
+Without any communication overhead, DP scales throughput linearly with the number of replicas by increasing concurrency.
 If one GPU can serve 50 tokens per second, eight GPUs can serve 400 tokens per second.
-However, DP does nothing for single-request latency, and it requires each device to have enough memory to hold the full model.
-For a 70B parameter model in FP16, that’s 140 GB of weights alone – already beyond the capacity of a single H100 (80 GB HBM3).
+However, DP does nothing for single-request latency.
+TTFT, TPOT, MFU, and MBU remain unchanged as throughput increases.
+When running DP as the only parallelism strategy, it requires each device to have enough memory to hold the full model.
+For a 70B parameter model in FP16, that’s 140 GB of weights, already beyond the capacity of a single H100 with 80 GB of HBM3.

 When the model fits on a single device, DP is the go-to strategy for scaling throughput.
 When it doesn’t, we need the techniques that follow.